muratk5n/thirdwave/en/tweets/2010/week28.md

 # Week 28

+*Idiocracy*.
 Hillarious movie.
 It talks about a future (500 years later) when hedonism is the rule of the day, extreme violence as entertainment is commonplace, and events resembling Gladiator fights in Rome are widely followed and celebrated.

 People are basically idiots who cannot even perform simple arithmetic in their heads.
 Obviously, Idiocracy takes some of today's social